sanjuGoudru/My_Blog/README.md

 </ul>

 ## Deployment
-I have done deployment on Heroku cloud (free version).
+I have done deployment on [Heroku cloud](https://my-blogposts.herokuapp.com/).
 But one can deploy on any cloud.
 All the required packages are mentioned in 'requirements.txt' file.

 ## Acknowledgment
 Idea for this flask project goes to youtuber [Corey Schafer](https://www.youtube.com/user/schafer5) who has helped people like me and many others for learning python and other python related packages.